8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 #4) Development Completion

-We live in an era in which customers are the King and this drives every organization’s digital transformation strategy.
+We live in an era where customers are king and this drives every organization’s digital transformation strategy.
 In this day and age, we can’t afford to be siloed in our thinking or our organizational approach to software quality assurance and delivery.

-Our traditional ALM models of yesteryear were not designed for the continuous delivery model of today.
+Our traditional ALM models from the olden days were not designed for today’s continuous delivery model.
 In order to combat this old way of thinking, QA and testing managers must embed themselves within the action of application development, which means having a pulse on the delivery of user stories.

 #5) Test Plan Coverage